Three types of signature are available on Closd: Simple and Advanced electronic signatures, and Handwritten “wet-ink” signatures.

 - One-time password sent by SMS.

 An authentication certificate is issued and archived by Closd upon each ID verification and electronic signature.
-This document gathers all the technical information relating to the ID verification (picture, verified elements, MRZ code validity) or to the electronic signature (envelope number, signatories’ email addresses, IP addresses, time and date, technology used, etc.).
+This document gathers technical information relating to the ID verification (for Advanced signature) and to the electronic signature (envelope number, signatory’s email address, IP address, time and date, technology used, etc.).

 This authentication certificate is provided to users along with the original signed document.
-This process complies with legal requirements and ensures the validity and full probative value of the electronic signatures, while maintaining an intuitive interface and a simple user experience.
+This process complies with legal requirements and ensures the validity and full probative value of the electronic signatures, while maintaining a simple user experience.

 An electronic signature is composed of electronic data and leaves no graphic representation on the document.
-The image on the document is merely symbolic.
-It doesn’t matter if it doesn’t look like the signatory’s handwritten signature.
-Its validity and probative force lie in the digital data incorporated into the document, which guarantees both its integrity and the authentication of the signatory:
+Electronic signatures’ validity and probative force lie in the digital data incorporated into the document, which guarantee its integrity and the signatory’s identity.
+This is done through the issuance of:

-- A digital certificate provided by a trusted Certification Authority, which proves that the signatory’s identity has been verified;
+(1) A digital certificate that proves that the signatory’s identity has been verified; and

 A PDF reader (such as Adobe Acrobat Reader) can verify the validity of an electronic signature.
 When the document is opened, the PDF reader automatically performs two operations: